-Overall, the impairment provision for loans and advances increased from \$4.97 million at 30 June 2020 to \$5.29 million at 30 June 2021.
+Overall, the impairment provision for loans and advances is \$5.29 million at 30 June 2022 (\$5.29 million at 30 June 2021).

-This change was primarily driven by:

-- \$0.32 million was transferred into the provision for loan impairment.
-This is an additional overlay buffer applied on to the ECL provision.
-The uncertainty of the impact of COVID-19 on the Group has presented an increased risk to the forecast and additional judgement in the estimation of credit losses has been applied.
+The level of impairment for loans remained stable during the year at \$5.29 million.
+Within the provision for impairment of loans is an overlay buffer of \$1.47 million (\$1.67 million as at 30 June 2021).
+The economic uncertainty presented by increases in inflation and movements in the official cash rate presents increased risk to forecasts and additional judgement in the estimation of credit losses has been applied.
 Given the current uncertainty and judgement applied to determine the expected default of borrowers in future periods, expected credit losses reported by the Group are considered a best estimate in the current environment.
 The Group continues to closely monitor and measure the ECL provision with appropriate adjustments and professional judgement applied.

-This transfer to provision increased the management overlay to \$1.67 million. - \$1.71 million from re-measurement of ECL assumptions during the year to reflect the change in economic conditions.
-The impact of COVID-19 on the domestic economy remains uncertain and unprecedented.
-In consideration of this economic environment, the Group revised the macro-economic assumptions used to assess ECL during the year and decreased the upside risk from 10% to 5% and increased the downside risk from 30% to 35%.
+The impact of COVID-19 on the domestic economy remains uncertain, although less uncertain when compared to the prior year.
+In consideration of this economic environment, the Group revised the macro-economic assumptions used to assess ECL during the year and increased the Upside risk from 5% to 10% and decreased the Downside risk from 35% to 30%.
 The probability of default and loss given default weighting for downside risk was also revised and marginally increased during the year on the loan portfolios.

-• An improvement in credit quality primarily in the mortgage portfolio and movements in the loan balances during the year did result in a reduction in the level of ECL provision allowance of \$2.88 million.

-Changes to economic assumptions in the model refers to the impact of changes to inputs to the ECL model under multiple economic scenarios.
 The Group obtains data from third party sources and the Group's asset and liability committee reviews the inputs to the ECL model including determining weights attributable to the scenarios.
 The impact on the loan portfolio was modelled based on anticipated changes in the unemployment rate, annual changes in property values, the outlook of future interest rates and a review of the significant increase in credit risk (SICR) assessment.
 The SICR assessment reviews the undrawn credit commitment trends, the Group's industry bonds and delinquency trends.
-The forward looking assumptions used in each economic scenario for the ECL calculations have been assigned weightings at June 2021 of upside 5%, base case 60% and downside 35% for key drivers of expected credit loss.
+The forward looking assumptions used in each economic scenario for the ECL calculations have been assigned weightings at June 2022 of upside 10%, base case 60% and downside 30% for key drivers of expected credit loss.
 The base case PDs have been assessed across the portfolio compared to prior year with the PD Stage 1 and Stage 2 and LGD stressed with weightings for upside, base case and downside scenarios for the portfolio segments of mortgages, revolving credit, credit cards, commercial loans, personal loans and other loans.
 The probability weighting is determined by management considering the risks and uncertainties surrounding the base case.
-The key consideration in the current period has been the COVID-19 outlook.
+The key consideration in the current period has been the COVID-19 outlook and increasing cost of living with high inflation leading to increases in the official cash rate set by the Reserve Bank of Australia.
 In assessing this the Group has made adjustments to the underlying scenario forecasts.